yihui-hu/arith-js/README.md

 ## Background

 arith began as a CLI image compressor / decompressor that my friend Toby and I built in C[^1] for a [college class](https://github.com/yihui-hu/cs40).

-I ported all the code over to JavaScript so it could [run on the web](https://arith.vercel.app)!
+I subsequently ported the C code over to JavaScript so it could [run on the web](https://arith.vercel.app)!

 ## About arith